 Though we treat other issues, a majority of the students in our intense program are here as a result of being diagnosed with ADHD, Oppositional defiance (ODD), Depression, Anxiety, Adoption-related issues, or Trauma (PTSD) from childhood physical, mental, or sexual abuse or tragedy.

 Children and teens could have PTSD if they have lived through an event that could have caused them or someone else to lose their life or be badly hurt.
 Such events include sexual or physical abuse or other violent crimes.
 Disasters such as floods, school shootings, car crashes, or fires might also cause PTSD.
-Other events that can cause PTSD are war, a friend’s suicide, or seeing violence in the area they live.
+Other events that can cause PTSD are war, a friend’s suicide, or seeing violence in the area in which they live.

-Pre-frontal cortex- impairing executive functioning which controls- focus, concentration, planning, decision making, initiating tasks, completing tasks, sustaining tasks, inhibition or restraint, impulse control, reward systems, anticipating consequences, and emotion regulation.
+Pre-frontal cortex- impairing executive functioning, which controls- focus, concentration, planning, decision making, initiating tasks, completing tasks, sustaining tasks, inhibition or restraint, impulse control, reward systems, anticipating consequences, and emotion regulation.
 Limbic system- regulating emotions, restlessness, inattention, or emotional volatility.
 Basal ganglia- causing information to “short-circuit,” which results in inattention or impulsivity.
 Reticular activating system- causing inattention, impulsivity, or hyperactivity.

 Rejection Sensitive Dysphoria